Why Use Mill?

 Next, we’ll look at a more realistic example, which includes usage of third-party libraries in the build.

-Using Libraries from Maven Central in Tasks
+Using Third-Party JVM Libraries in Tasks

 Earlier on we discussed possibly pre-rendering HTML pages in the build so they can be served at runtime.
 The use case for this are obvious: if a page never changes, rendering it on every request is wasteful, and even rendering it once and then caching it can impact your application startup time.
 Thus, you may want to move some HTML rendering to build-time, but with traditional build tools such a move is sufficiently inconvenient and complicated that people do not do it.